MvvmCross/MvvmCross/docs/_posts/2018-2-6-mvvmcross-6.0.0-release.md

 MvvmCross 6 comes with quite a lot of improvements, but this also means some things will break.
 We have prepared a migration guide that will help you do the transition real quick!

+### NuGet packages

+With MvvmCross 6 there are some changes to the NuGet packages.
+The following packages are obsolete and included in the main `MvvmCross` package:

+- MvvmCross.Core
+- MvvmCross.Platform
+- MvvmCross.Binding

+NuGet packages are now versioned using SemVer 2.0, meaning you need to use Visual Studio 2017 (15.3) and above or NuGet 4.3.0 and above.

+The MvvmCross.* namespace has been reserved on NuGet, meaning that plugin authors should move their plugins away from this package namespace.
+We are also planning on signing future releases.

 ### .NET Standard

 TBA